sfambach/espressif-idf/L3_Debug_Output/README.md

 This example shows how to use debugging messages.

-The detail degree of output messages can be controlled by menuconfig.
+The log level of output messages can be controlled by menuconfig or by a define.

 # Additional Informations
-For more Invormations Visit http://www.fambach.net
+For more Invormations Visit http://www.fambach.net/spiel-mit-der-espressif-idf